-We have a small choir ably directed by our highly accomplished Director of Music, Arthur (Artie) Roach.
-We are always looking for new people to join the choir - both vocalists AND instrumentalists.
+We have a small but mighty choir, ably directed by our highly accomplished Director of Music, Rob Passow.
+We always are looking for new people to join the choir - both vocalists AND instrumentalists.
 Pianists, flutists, cellists and many more have been known to make cameo appearances on Sunday mornings!
-Choir rehearsals take place Thursday evenings during the program year (roughly mid-September through mid-June); the choir sings on Sunday mornings and for seasonal services during Christmas and Holy Week.
+Choir rehearsals take place Thursday evenings during the program year (roughly mid-September through mid-June).
+The choir sings on Sunday mornings and for seasonal services during Christmas and Holy Week.
 If you feel so inclined to "pray twice" (in the words of Saint Augustine), please contact the Parish Office for further details.
 All God's Critters have a place in choir, and we would love to hear your joyful sound!

 The architecture of Saint Clement is unique.
 We have no windows in the sanctuary!
 When it was constructed, the sanctuary won several architectural awards and accolades and was one of the first churches to have the altar in the center of the Sanctuary, between the pulpit and the font.